-I am a fourth year Ph.D student studying Computer Science at University of California, San Diego, advised by Prof. Russell Impagliazzo.
-My research is mainly focused on algorithms and complexity theory, especially in exact complexity of problems.
+I am a Ph.D. student in Computer Science at University of California, San Diego, advised by Prof. Russell Impagliazzo.
+I work on Theoretical Computer Science.
+My research is mainly focused on fine-grained complexity.

 I obtained B.E. in Software Engineering at Fudan University, Shanghai, China.